joycelin1123/SEP-Automated-Feature-Detection/README.md

 - width       - the size of the background patch
 - bkg_rowL    - list of tuples of rows for each background patch
 - bkg_colL    - list of tuples of columns for each background patch

-Optional Inputs:
 - clim_bool   - boolean, set True if you want to manually input colorbar limits
 - climL       - list of tuples for colorbar limits e.g. (clim0, clim1) where clim0 is the lower limit and clim1 is the higher limit for an image

+Optional Inputs:
 - bkg_bool    - boolean, set True if you want to see the background patch outlined in the image

 Output:
-- a plot of each image (along with the background patch if bkg_bool = True)
+- a matplotlib figure of each image (along with the background patch if bkg_bool = True)
 - printed statements of background and rms values of each image
 - bkgL and rmsL